JV-conseil/ucloud/ucloud/README.txt

 =================================================================

-Clone the ucloud repo at the root of your working folder
+Clone the 'ucloud' repo at the root of your working folder

 cd /work/{working-folder} || exit
 git clone https://github.com/JV-conseil/ucloud.git